 Every year, hundreds of thousands of wild animals, representing hundreds of different species, are slain by trophy hunters.
-Join our online community to help end this cruel, environmentally destructive practice.
+Join our online community to help end this cruel practice.

 Call for better protection of these animals, and for airlines and shipping companies to stop carrying hunting trophies.Your voice matters

 Learn the facts about trophy hunting and why many claims made about this cruel hobby are unfounded.What to know